fieldtrip/website/tutorial/spikefield.md

     cfg.taper     = 'hanning';
     stsConvol     = ft_spiketriggeredspectrum(cfg, data_all);

-Note that we could have also used a third spike input instead of the data_all inpu
+Note that we could have also used a third spike input instead of the data_all input.

     stsConvol2    = ft_spiketriggeredspectrum(cfg, data_lfp, spikeTrials);

 The latter way of calling ft_spiketriggeredspectrum is advantageous because 1) it is more memory efficient, and 2) within **[ft_spiketriggeredspectrum_convol](/reference/contrib/spike/ft_spiketriggeredspectrum_convol)**, the spike samples do not have to be converted back to spike times.
 Instead, the spike times are exact and readily available, such that the phase estimation is more accurate as the raw spike time is used to determine the spike-LFP phase, instead of the rounded spike sample that is obtained using **[ft_appendspike](/reference/ft_appendspike)**.
 This is relevant when studying fast LFP oscillations.

-The output from the mtmconvol method is
+The output from the mtmconvol method is:

     stsConvol =
              lfplabel: {4x1 cell}